Morris, Connecticut: Tourism, recreation, spiritual renewal

 Bantam Lake had attracted visitors since at least the 1820s, and by late in the nineteenth century, its southern third had become a summer destination for cottage renters and hotel guests.
 On the east end of town, meanwhile, investors had purchased a large amount of land, where they planned to build a new hotel and spa, a version of Saratoga, but closer to New York City.

 The dream of South Farms Springs died in 1904, a story of liens, attachments and lost possibility.
 Meanwhile, life by the lake flourished.
 Restaurants and a dance and roller-skating pavilion appeared in the early 1900s.
 Though these commercial enterprises had closed by the 1990s, the lake remained an attraction for visitors, summer residents and, increasingly, year-round homeowners.
+The town beach and recreation facilities were widely used.

 South Farms Springs' spiritual successor was the 113 acre Winvian Farm, whose owner in the 1940s was Winthrop Smith, a partner of Merrill, Lynch, Pierce, Fenner and Smith.
 After his death in 1961, his widow, Vivian, married Charles McVay, former captain of the doomed World War II heavy cruiser Indianapolis.
 In 2009, Smith's daughter-in-law turned Winvian into a luxury hotel that included the 1775 Seth Bird house and 18, sometimes exotic, theme-based cottages—a tree house and one built around a helicopter, for example—as well as a spa, a pool, and a five-star restaurant.

 In 1999, the Woodbury-Southbury Rod and Gun Club purchased the 238 acre Anderson Farm on Higbie Road, which the same family had operated for several generations.
 The property remained in farmland and served simultaneously as a fishing and bird hunting preserve.